eshaker-js/Portfolio/README.md

 > Aspiring DevOps engineer, building **EchoShock**, an Indie Game Curation platform that aims to level the playing field by giving underrated indie games some spotlight!
 > I'm passionate about learning, improving, and leveraging my skills to solve real problems!

-## Why I made this?
+## Why I made this
 This is a simple Next.js site where I toss up:
-- My projects (some with live demo's deployed with a CI/CD pipelinem, including this repo itself)
+- My projects (some with live demos deployed with a CI/CD pipeline, including this repo itself)
-- My certs (I didn't want to drown myself in another degree Msc full of stuff that didn't interest me, so I constructed my own syllabus, which will get me to my goals of actually writing code that matters faster!)
+- My certs (I didn't want to drown myself in an Msc full of stuff that didn't interest me, so I built my own syllabus to write meaningful code faster)
 - Some life updates.
 (EchoShock, Events, Jobs.. anything really)

 ## Tech I use